 Here are some key aspects for you to think about before you purchase HubSpot or Zendesk:

 Be realistic about what you are willing to pay for a great service software.
-Determine what the return on investment will be on the tool to help you decide how much to budget for a new customer support software.

 Introductory prices and free trial versions for software are enticing, but keep in mind the future expenses.
 You often need to purchase add-ons and upgrades to be able to use all of the wonderful features a customer support tool has to offer.